YifanZhu1997/iems5722/README.md

 After you click the "friends" button on the bottom, the app will return a list view of your friends.
 If you click one of them, you will enter the one-to-one chatroom for you and the friend you clicked.

 ## Fetch Account Information (Mostly by Wei Fang)
-If you click the account button, you can see a beautiful user interface including information of your ID, username, and balance in your wallet.
+If you click the "account" button, you can see a beautiful user interface including information of your ID, username, and balance in your wallet.

 ## Red Envelope (Mostly developed by Yifan Zhu)
 While you are inside a chatroom, you can send out a red envelope with the total money and number to be set by clicking the top-right "red envelope" button.
 The money will be reduced in your balance, and you can check out your remaining balance outside the chatroom.